BBC-Esq/PySide6_PDF_Viewer/README.md

 pip install PySide6==6.5.2
 ```
 Unzip Javascript Files
-* You must unzip the folder within the ZIP file to the same exact directory where the scripts are located.
+* :warning: You must unzip the folder within the ZIP file to the same exact directory where the scripts are located.

 # Run Program
 ### Javascript Version